prune998/codingtest/boundingbox/Readme.md

 This coding test requires to :

+- You have to implement your own data structure to hold the data from the Geo JSON file located at `data/canada_cities.geojson`.
+Do not reload the data file on every request.

-- open a Geo JSON file located at `data/canada_cities.geojson` The file is a GeoJson file compliant with the format described at http://geojson.org/ It is structured as :
+  The file is a GeoJson file compliant with the format described at http://geojson.org/ It is structured as :